Battle of Quebec (1690): Arrival of Phips

-While the New England colonies and New York dispatched a force overland against Montreal, which accomplished virtually nothing, Massachusetts launched a separate expedition against Quebec City.
-The whole operation had been financed by issuing paper bonds set against the expected booty to be taken from the city.
-The expedition consisted of about 32 ships (only four of which were of any size) and over 2,300 Massachusetts militiamen, and was under the overall command of Phips, the victor at Port Royal.
-Its departure was delayed until quite late in the summer because it was waiting (in vain) for the arrival of additional munitions from England.
-Consequently, when Phips's expedition set out from Hull, Massachusetts on 20 August, it was inadequately supplied with ammunition.
-Bad weather, contrary winds, and the lack of pilots familiar with the Saint Lawrence River hampered progress, and Phips did not anchor in the Quebec basin until 16 October.
+While New England and New York dispatched a force overland against Montreal which accomplished virtually nothing, Massachusetts launched a separate expedition against Quebec City.
+Massachusetts' expedition was financed by issuing paper bonds set against the loot expected to be taken from the city.
+The expeditionary force consisted of approximately 32 ships (all but four being small vessels) and over 2,300 provincial troops under Phips' command.
+Its departure was delayed until late in the summer because as the expeditionary force waited in vain for the arrival of additional munitions from England.
+As such when Phips's expeditionary force set out from Hull, Massachusetts on 20 August it was inadequately supplied with ammunition.
+Bad weather, contrary winds, and the lack of pilots familiar with the Saint Lawrence River hampered the expeditionary force's progress and Phips' fleet did not anchor in the Quebec basin until 16 October.

-Phips reached Quebec City in October 1690.

 Frontenac, a shrewd and experienced officer, reached Quebec City from Montreal on 14 October.
-When all the militia whom he had summoned arrived, he had nearly 3,000 men to defend the place.
+When all the militia whom he had summoned arrived, Frontenac had nearly 3,000 men to defend the place.
 The New Englanders had been "quite confident that the cowardly and effete French would be no match for their hardy men", but in fact the opposite was the case.
-Frontenac had reason for confidence, as he possessed a force of three battalions of colonial regulars that were certainly superior to Phips's amateur companies—in the event the regulars were not needed as the Canadien militia succeeded in repulsing Phips's landing parties.
-Furthermore, the city was "sited on the strongest natural position they [the English officers] had likely ever seen."
+Frontenac had reason for confidence, as he possessed a force of three battalions of colonial regulars that were superior to Phips's inexperienced provincials.
+However, the French regulars were not needed as the Canadian militia succeeded in repulsing Phips's landing parties.
+Furthermore, the city was "sited on the strongest natural position [the invaders] had likely ever seen."
 Not only did it have impressive cliffs and Cape Diamond, but the eastern shore was so shallow that ships could not approach and landing craft would be needed.

 On 16 October, Phips sent Major Thomas Savage as an envoy to deliver a summons of surrender to Frontenac.
 The encounter has been described as an application of psychological warfare.
-Before the fighting, Frontenac led Savage blindfolded through roaring mobs in the streets of Quebec City in order to mask his numerical inferiority.
-Then, in the Château Saint-Louis, Frontenac and many of his officers in their best dress listened to Savage as he demanded the city's surrender.
+Following his arrival in Quebec City, Frontenac led Savage blindfolded through the city streets past roaring mobs in order to mask his numerical inferiority.
+After arriving at the Château Saint-Louis, Frontenac and several of his officers in their best dress listened to Savage as he demanded the city's surrender.
 Overawed by this "stately Hall full of Brave Martiall men", Savage did his best to deliver Phip's ultimatum.
 Drafted by Massachusetts Puritans, the document began severely:

 The warrs between the two crownes of England and France doth not only sufficiently warrant; But the destruction made by ye french, and Indians, under your command and Encouragement upon the persons and Estates of their Majesties subjects of New England, without provocation on their part, hath put them under the necessity of this Expedition for their own Security and satisfaction.